joshuajung01/TeamBalanceBot/README.md

 ## About me
 Hi, my name is Joshua Jung, and I am a freshman computer science major at Texas A&M University.
 My inspiration for this bot was from my personal experience playing in League of Legends custom matches.
-Me and my friends would often play games together, but they always ended the same:
+My friends and I would often play games together, but they always ended the same:

 **PSHAW** "The teams weren't _fair!_", "You guys got _lucky_ you had ____ player", "Honestly my teamates are sooo **Trash**"